 The Education Studies Department prepares Stonehill students to become knowledgeable, skilled and caring teachers of the highest caliber.

-It leads to initial licensure from the Commonwealth of Massachusetts: Early Childhood: Teacher of Students with and without Disabilities, PK-2.
+It leads to initial licensure from the Commonwealth of Massachusetts: Early Childhood: Teacher of Students with and without Disabilities, PreK-2.

-Stonehill’s Elementary Education program equips future instructors with the skills needed to provide their students with the educational building blocks that will carry them through their formative years.
+Stonehill’s Elementary Education program equips future instructors with the knowledge and skills needed to become highly effective teachers in grades one through six.

 It leads to initial licensure from the Commonwealth of Massachusetts: Elementary, 1-6.

-The Education Studies program is designed for students who wish to study the social science of education.
-This major does not result in licensure, but helps prepare students for graduate study or careers in education-related fields.
+The Education Studies program is designed for students who wish to pursue the academic study of education but are not interested in teaching licensure.

 Education studies is also offered as a minor through the Education Studies Department.